thpolzer/terraform-gcp-datalake-deployment/README.md

 # terraform-gcp-datalake-deployment
 In order to make the terraform deployment work properly the user still needs to create
-l. an auth folder within the project root directory
+1. an auth folder within the project root directory
-l. a file named *credentials.json* within the auth folder. the json file needs to hold the project credentials
+2. a file named *credentials.json* within the auth folder. the json file needs to hold the project credentials